Ordering food in a French restaurant can be stressful especially if you have never practiced real-life conversation.

 These restaurants often have a waiter outside trying to convince passersby to choose their “authentic” French food.

-They advertise “typical” French dishes that the French rarely eat (I’m looking at you frog legs and escargots) and serve galettes (salty buckwheat crepes) that are nothing more than crepes with salty ingredients.
+They advertise “typical” French dishes that the French rarely eat (I’m looking at you frog legs and escargots) and serve galettes (savoury buckwheat crepes) that are nothing more than crepes with salty ingredients.

 An easy way to spot them?
 Speak French to the waiter and see the utter surprise on his face as he wonders what a French person would do in such a ridiculously fake French restaurant.